 Energy Democracy - The New Story of Freedom for Power and People

 All great civilizations have one thing in common: they innovate energy.
-This brings functional, emotional, social, and financial progress, all of which in the end brings more freedom.
-Today we're looking at the narratives that link energy innovation and democracy, specifically into two types of energy that fit the zeitgeist; sustainable power usage and life force energy.
-Or in more popular terms, power energy and people energy, with a little creative energy sprinkled in as well.
+This innovation fuels functional, emotional, social, and financial progress, ultimately leading to greater freedom.
+Today, we’ll explore the narratives that connect energy innovation and democracy.
+We’ll dive into two types of energy that resonate with our times: sustainable power usage and life force energy.
+In simpler terms, we’ll discuss power energy and people energy, with a sprinkle of creative energy along the way.

 (This blog is inspired by my Dutch language article on the future of The Netherlands on Frankwatching)